(a web portal)

 “Your vocation in life is where your greatest joy meets the world’s greatest need.”
 (Frederick Buechner)

 We must always honor the deepest aspirations, hopes, and dreams of others (and ourselves), for within them are seeds of hope, of purpose, and of meaning.
-The raison d’être.
-Don’t mess with this, for this is sacred and unique among all creatures of the earth.
+Their raison d’être.
+Don’t mess with this, for this is sacred and unique among each and every person on earth.

 Key to Connection and Community